ahmadou5/solana-kano-devs-dashboard/README.md

 # Superteam Kano Devs Dashboard

 Welcome to the official **Superteam Kano Devs Dashboard**! 🚀
-This is a collaborative learning space where members can contribute to multiple projects focused on building decentralized applications (**dApps**) on **Solana**.
+This is a collaborative learning space where members can contribute to a project focused on building decentralized applications (**dApps**) on **Solana**.

 ## 🌟 Overview

-This repository serves as a hands-on learning platform for developers interested in Web3 and Solana.
+This repository serves as a hands-on learning platform for ST-Kano developers interested in Web3 and Solana.
 Members can contribute by solving issues, making PRs, and collaborating with peers to improve their skills.

 ## 🛠 Contribution Flow